crontab/Multiplexer/README.md

 <a name="intro"></a>
 ## Authors

-MuxUtils is developed by [Hovik Melikyan](https://github.com/crontab).
+Multiplexer is developed by [Hovik Melikyan](https://github.com/crontab).